amartinsan/MetabolicProfile_Inferring/README.md

 For diamond the chosen database has to be in a reference format

-        /diamond makedb --in reference.fastaCHOSEN-DATABASE -d reference
+        /diamond makedb --in reference.fastaCHOSEN-DATABASE -d referenceDB

         # running a search in blastp mode

-        ./diamond blastp -d reference -q protein_spades -o matches.tsv
+        ./diamond blastp -d referenceDB -q protein_spades.fasta -o matches.tsv

+### Hmmer of the obteined fasta

-For hmmer the database has to be in a profile form
+Firs the db has to be ini a profile form (recommended uniprot or interpro)

+        hmmaling --amino HMMMERPROFILE proteins_spades.fasta

 ###############################################################